andy5995/vs-fltk/docs/for-developers.md

 ### Memory allocations
 As for memory allocations, spawning small dynamic objects is also discouraged.
 If possible, stack allocations are a better alternative.
 Arrays with variable length on stack are totally fine to be used in place of local objects allocated on heap.
 `std::string` is also highly discouraged, make sure `std::string_view` is used instead whenever possible.

+### About log levels

+## Logging
+### Debug logging

+**vs** has some features to simplify debugging, mostly to support automatic tests and benchmarks, but they might be useful in other scenarios as well.
+`vs::globals::debug` is responsible for that, and it is exposed in several ways:
+- in embedded scripts
+- via a special xml `debug` tag
+- in the `vs.fltk` C interface as well
+While using it you can define a key and value.
+The current timestamp at nanoseconds resolution is also automatically recorded.
+Records are saved to a file with name `VS_DEBUG_FILE` if set, otherwise no output will be emitted.
+Older content is destroyed.
+The file format is just a simple CSV with horizontal tabs as separator of fields and newlines for rows.
+The order is *key*, *value* & *timestamp*.

+`vs::globals::debug` should not be confused with the ordinary logging functions which are also exposed in similar ways, but which are generally contextual and they mostly output to `stdout`.

+## Testing